 And this is where I think most people would begin to turn away, unfortunately.
 The game is slow, especially if you are playing on your own.
 The majority of your time will be spent in the 4-wheel drive mode which means you will require petrol more often – or you can stick to 2-wheel drive and deal with moving at a fraction of the speed as you succumb to the mud.
 In multiplayer, this game is a blast!
 You can have a lot of fun with friends or strangers as you all work together to get through the level – the online side is still very healthy as well.
 One other thing to keep in mind, if you play a multiplayer game and have to quit then the game will save what you got up to so that the next time you jump in everything will be as it was.
 This is a great feature in a game like this which takes a few hours to complete as you don’t want your playthrough to be lost just because you had to call it a night halfway through.

 If any of the above, including the video, doesn’t appeal to you then I believe this game isn’t for you.
-Spintires: MudRunner is a game which can both relax and frustrate you at the same time, a game which you can sink hours into, and a game you can thoroughly enjoy with your friends or like-minded people.
+Spintires: MudRunner is a game that can both relax and frustrate you at the same time, a game that you can sink hours into, and a game you can thoroughly enjoy with your friends or like-minded people.
 It’s hard work trying to receive and deliver the logs but it brings a lot of satisfaction and enjoyment when you manage to complete the mission objectives.
-It does take a while to get used to the controls and whats on offer, but if you stick with it and play a few challenges, you will be rewarded with a great game with very addictive gameplay aspects.
-Highly recommend to Simulation fans.
+It does take a while to get used to the controls and what’s on offer, but if you stick with it and play a few challenges, you will be rewarded with a great game with very addictive gameplay aspects.
+Highly recommended for Simulation fans.